MarkToBu/mmall_learning/README.md

-mmall_learning   change it , make it to conflict .Then checkout it.
+mmall_learning   change it , make it to conflict .Then checkout it. conflict conflict conflict